Kyren Taumoefolau: Tasman

+International career

+Being born in New Zealand, Taumoefolau is eligible to represent the All Blacks and Tonga.

+Before Taumoefolau made his test debut, he played for the Tongan National Sevens team as a teenager in the 2023 World Sevens Series in Hamilton.

-He made his international debut coming off the bench in a friendly against Australia A. He scored a try in the 2023 Pacific Nations Cup, against Fiji.
+He made his senior international Test debut coming off the bench against Australia A in July 2023.
+He scored a try in the 2023 Pacific Nations Cup against Fiji.
 He was later named in the Tonga squad for the 2023 Rugby World Cup, featuring once against Romania where he again scored.

+Having not played for Tonga since 2023, Taumoefolau would be eligible to represent New Zealand in October 2026, ahead of New Zealand's Bledisloe Cup series against Australia.